mechawla/bots-ws/readme.md

         The session.userData.notes object is passed as the third argument to builder.Prompts.choice, so that the prompt displays a list of notes to the user.

+## Review the Code

-## Now that you've added handlers for the new intents, the full code for app.js contains the following:
+    Now that you've added handlers for the new intents, the full code for app.js contains the following:

                 var restify = require('restify');
                 var builder = require('botbuilder');